John Askey: Macclesfield Town

 Askey first joined Macclesfield Town, alongside his brother Bob, to fill a gap when the club were short of players.
 He scored on his debut during the 1984–85 season, coming on as a substitute away at Morecambe on 29 December.
 He went on to score one goal in three appearances as Macclesfield finished as runners-up to Stafford Rangers in the Northern Premier League.
 He featured 13 times in the 1985–86 season, before scoring seven goals in 17 appearances as Macclesfield won the Northern Premier League title in 1986–87.
 Macclesfield went on to secure a treble after winning the Northern Premier League President's Cup and beating Burton Albion 2–0 in the Northern Premier League Challenge Cup final at Maine Road.

 Macclesfield played in the Football Conference for the first time in the 1987–88 season, and Askey scored 18 goals in 59 games as Town posted an 11th-place finish.
 Macclesfield also reached the final of the Cheshire Senior Cup, losing 2–1 to Runcorn at Gresty Road.
 He scored 13 goals in 51 matches in the 1988–89 season as the club rose to seventh-place; he was named as the club's Player of the Year.
 In a repeat of the previous year's Cheshire Senior Cup final, they again were beaten finalists by Runcorn.
 They rose to the fourth spot in 1989–90, with Askey contributing 12 goals from 49 games.
 He also toured Japan with the Middlesex Wanderers amateurs.
 Macclesfield also reached the finals of both the Cheshire Senior Cup and Staffordshire Senior Cup, losing out to Hyde United and Northwich Victoria respectively.
 Askey made his only appearance for the England national semi-pro team on 6 March 1990 in a 0–0 draw with Wales at Penydarren Park in a friendly.
 His 15 goals in 46 games for Macclesfield in the 1990–91 season left him as the division's joint-13th top-scorer.
-Macclesfield also finally won the Cheshire Senior Cup, defeating Witton Albion 2–0 in the final at Gresty Road.
+Macclesfield also finally won the Cheshire Senior Cup, beating Witton Albion 2–0 in the final at Gresty Road.
 He reached ten goals in 47 games in the 1991–92 season as Macclesfield dropped down to 13th place; they did, though, retain the Cheshire Senior Cup with another 2–0 win over Witton Albion, this time at Prenton Park.